hvanderlaan/philips-hue/readme.md

     Group 1        :  Garden
     Group 2        :  Living room

+## Installation
 This script needs some modification to work for you.
-The only things you need to edit are:
+The only things you need to edit/install are:

     # global variables
-    hueBridge='10.0.20.2'      # this is the ip-address of the hue bridge hueApiHash='huedeveloper'  # this is you hue api user.
+    hueBridge='<ip-address>'        # this is the ip-address of the hue bridge hueApiHash='<api-token>'        # this is you hue api token.

-## Using the emulator

-    $ java -jar HueEmulator-v0.7.jar
-    $ sudo java -jar HueEmulator-v0.7.jar

-The script uses default port 80 if you don't change this, you need to run the emulator as root
+    # install packages
+        -   curl                    # for commmunication with the HUE HTTP API
+        -   jp                      # to parse data from the API